basil-reji/basil-reji/README.md

 # Hi, I'm [Basil Reji!](https://www.basilreji.me/)

 ## About Me
-  I'm a Third-year Electronics and Communication Engineering student at Government Engineering College Wayanad. and a functioning volunteer at different non-profit organisations and associations.
-Applies analytical skills to resolve design and development issues.
-Enthusiastic about latest technologies and love to learn new things.
+  I'm a Third-year Electronics and Communication Engineering student at Government Engineering College Wayanad.
+A self-taught creative developer and problem solver, who is extremely enthusiastic about web and cybersecurity.
+I enjoy tending to the problems of the community by coming up with technological solutions.
+I am also a passionate volunteer at different non-profit organizations..

 ## Languages
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)